ortus-docs/commandbox-docs/tab_completion_&_help.md

 An example of this in action is the install command.
 It will auto-complete the ForgeBox slug for you.
 Try typing `install cold` and hitting tab to see what happens.

+## Namespace help

+If you have a namespace (folder) of commands, you can control what the user sees when they type `namespace help` by creating a command CFC called `help.cfc` in the root of that folder.
+The help command should print out whatever information you want.
+CommandBox will automatically call it when the users needs help for that namespace.